goblet/goblet/docs/source/topics.rst

 environment variable ``STAGE``.
 For example ``goblet deploy -s dev``.

 You can limit what resources are deployed by stage by using the stage decorator.
 For example, the following will only be deployed and run when stage is dev.
+You can specify multiple stages with the stages argument. `stages=["dev","qa"]`.

 .. code:: python